-This is a developing story that was last updated at 8:57 p.m. on May 20.
+This is a developing story that was last updated at 7:36 p.m.
+ET on June 19.
 Please check back here for updates.

 Due to the COVID-19 pandemic, many United States high schools and colleges closed or began teaching remotely for the remainder of the academic year.
 College Board and ACT testing agencies canceled and postponed multiple test dates in response to the outbreak, prompting many universities to change standardized test requirements for future applicants.

-Here are the up-to-date undergraduate standardized testing policies of all eight Ivy League institutions for the 2020-2021 admissions cycle, including SAT, ACT, Advanced Placement, International Baccalaureate, and English Language testing policies.
+Here are the up-to-date undergraduate standardized testing policies of all eight Ivy League institutions for the upcoming admissions cycle, including SAT, ACT, Advanced Placement, International Baccalaureate, and English Language testing policies.

 University of Pennsylvania

-Brown University will no longer recommend the submission of SAT Subject Tests for applicants to the Class of 2025.
+The University is also no longer recommending the submission of SAT Subject Tests for applicants to the Class of 2025.
 The Subject Tests will be considered as part of the application if submitted, but applicants who have not taken the tests will not be disadvantaged.

 AP and IB test scores are not required, but will be accepted if submitted through the Common Application or Coalition Application.
 Those who do not take these exams will not be at a disadvantage, the University’s Undergraduate Admission page reads.